 Overhead shots can be achieved with a few different types of camera gear.
 For larger budget projects, a camera crane can be ideal.
 For smaller budgets, a jib arm or an overhead rig will work.
 Here's a video breakdown of each type of camera rig, how they work, and how they add to the "feel" and look of a shot.

 Let’s take a look at a few scenes and sequences that used overhead shots effectively, and analyze why they used the bird's eye view.

 Use overheads to capture action

 If tracking shots or dolly shots are ideal for horizontal movement, overheads shots fulfill the same function with vertical.
-Here is an example of an action scene from Minority Report where Spielberg uses multiple overhead shots to capture the action.
+Here is an example of an action scene from Minority Report where Steven Spielberg uses multiple overhead shots to capture the action.
 Thanks to the nifty jetpacks, this is very much an "up and down" chase as opposed to a "side to side" chase.
 Watch how many overhead shots are used and how they keep the action legible and dynamic.

 You could show this scene in many different ways, but I doubt it would be as interesting without the use of such a powerful angle.

-As you create your shot list in StudioBinder, you should be able to more accurately determine the moments where an overhead shot will be effective, and a reference photo or storyboard will give you a good idea of how it will look.
+As you create your shot list in StudioBinder, you should be able to more accurately determine the moments where an overhead shot will be effective.
+And a reference photo or storyboard will give you a good idea of how it will look.
 Here's a collection of overhead shot examples from Spielberg's Minority Report created using StudioBinder's storyboard software.

 You can identify key moments for your overhead shots in your script breakdown, and highlight them in your shot list.